Body Lift at a Glance

-- Lasting results dependent on patients’ ability to maintain consistent weight.
+- Lasting results dependent on patients’ ability to maintain a consistent weight.

 A body lift produces some of the most dramatic results of all cosmetic surgeries.
 Patients commonly elect for body lifts, also referred to as body-contouring surgery, after losing significant weight that results in excess and sagging skin around prominent parts of the body.

 Patients emerge from a body lift with a smoother, more proportional body shape.
-Surgeons lift and tighten the lower body area including the buttocks, groin, thighs and abdominal.
+Surgeons lift and tighten the lower body area including the buttocks, groin, thighs, and abdomen.
 Depending on the procedure plan, the surgeon may lift the arms as well.

-A body lift is not a fat removal procedure; it’s a tightening and repositioning cosmetic practice.
-Liposuction alone may remove the undesired contours and fat deposits if skin is elastic enough.
+A body lift is not a fat removal procedure – it’s a tightening and repositioning cosmetic practice.
+Liposuction alone may remove the undesired contours and fat deposits if the skin is elastic enough.
 In the case of poor skin elasticity and excess fat and tissue, the surgeon may combine the body lift with liposuction to achieve desired results.

 After administering general anesthesia, the surgeon makes an incision across the entire lower abdomen, cuts and removes excess skin and tissue.
 Some or all of the following body parts may be lifted and tightened after the incision:

-Once the surgeon finishes lifting, tightening or repositioning skin and muscle on planned body parts, she or he places deep support sutures in the skin tissue.
+Once the surgeon finishes lifting, tightening, or repositioning skin and muscle on planned body parts, he places deep support sutures in the skin tissue.
 These help form and set the new contoured body shape.
 Skin adhesives, sutures, tapes and/or clips are then used to close the incisions.

 Major swelling should disappear at the end of three months.
 During the recovery time, patients should wear surgeon prescribed compressions garment and avoid strenuous activities for several weeks.